Best Cooling Mattresses

 Why Most "Cooling" Mattresses Fail

 The industry loves to spray a little "cooling gel" into a dense block of foam and call it a day.
 That works for about 15 minutes.
-Once that foam heats up to your body temperature, it acts like insulation, trapping the heat against you.
+Once that standard foam heats up to your body temperature, it acts exactly like insulation, trapping the heat against you.
+That's why materials that chemically change state or utilize physical grid columns (like Technogel) are the only true solutions.